wala/wala.github.io/ariadne_eclipse.md

 ## Steps

-* Create a command for `ML/com.ibm.wala.cast.python.ml/run.sh`
+* Create a command for `ML/com.ibm.wala.cast.python.ml/run.sh`.

-* In Preferences -> Language Servers, add that command as a server for Python files
+* In Preferences -> Language Servers, add that command as a server for Python files.

-* If you do not see an option for Python files, install PyDev, and then you should
+* If you do not see an option for Python files, install PyDev, and then you should.

+* You may see more Ariadne results if you open Python files in the generic editor.